 Section 9: Adds Section 302(c) which reads: “The Election Commissioner shall have the power to move the start times of both the Spring and Fall elections, either eight (8) hours forward (8:01 am Monday) or backward (4:01 pm Sunday) at his or her discretion.
 The Commissioner may also move backward by two (2) hours (6 pm Friday) the conclusion of the Election at his or her discretion.
 These are the only time changes allowed other than ones allowed by Section 202(c).”

-Section 10: Adds Section 302(c)(1): “Written notice must be submitted to the Legislative Council and the Executive(s) as well be listed in the petition packet if the start and end times are different than those defined in Section 3.2(a) and (b).
+Section 10: Adds Section 302(c)(1): “Written notice must be submitted to the Legislative Council, the Executive(s), and staff support, as well be listed in the petition packet if the start and end times are different than those defined in Section 3.2(a) and (b).
 The notice must be submitted no later than six weeks before the start of the Election.”

-Section 11: Adds Section 303(c) which will read: “Section 3.3 may be edited to be Constitutionally compliant if changes in number of elected Representatives occur according to the rules set forth in Article III (B) 1. of the CUSG Constitution.”
+Section 11: Adds Section 303(c) which will read: “Section 3.3 shall be edited via Legislative Council bill to be Constitutionally compliant if changes in number of elected Representatives occur according to the rules set forth in Article III (B) 1. of the CUSG Constitution.”

 Section 12: Adds in Section 402(c)(1) which will read: “The Commissioner may change the deadline Spring petitions are due to the fourth Monday before the election begins because of Spring Break.
 The due date for the petitions must be clearly stated on the petitions themselves.”